harilvfs/linscript/README.md

 ## 🌟 Linux Project
-- This script customizes your Linux setup by grabbing my configs and replacing the default settings.
+- This script customizes your Linux setup by applying my configurations and replacing the default settings.
+It offers extensive customization options, allowing you to modify and minimize default settings, install various packages, browsers, and GRUB themes.
+The script will continue to evolve with new features and add-ons in future updates.

 ## 🚀 Installation

 The installation script is designed for Arch-based systems.

 > [!CAUTION]
-> This script configures default settings and adds my custom configs.
-It’s designed for Arch-based systems and currently supports SwayWM.
-If SwayWM isn't installed, the script will skip that section and apply my vimrc config and plugins instead.
+> This script sets up default configurations and incorporates my custom settings.
+It is tailored for Arch-based systems and is currently compatible with SwayWM.
+If SwayWM is not installed, the script will bypass that section and proceed with the remaining configurations.

 To setup, execute the following commands: